Karnataka Public Service Commission

-Karnataka Public Service Commission, chiefly known as KPSC is a government agency of Karnataka state, aimed to make recruitments to various civil services through competitive and departmental examinations in its jurisdiction under the area of 191,791 km2 (74,051 sq mi).
+The Karnataka Public Service Commission is a government body in the state of Karnataka, India, responsible for recruiting candidates for various state government jobs through competitive examinations.

 History

-Karnataka state was initially serving without having any recruitment agency.
+Karnataka state initially operated without a public recruitment agency.
 But on 16 May 1921, the government laid the foundation of the Central Recruitment Board.
 It was headed by a commissioner secretary on 19 January 1940 when the country was under British rule.
-After 5 years of the independence, the Public Service Commission was constituted on 18 May 1951 under the provisions of the Constitution of India and Public Service Commission Regulations 1950.
+After 4 years of the independence, the Public Service Commission was constituted on 18 May 1951 under the provisions of the Constitution of India and Public Service Commission Regulations 1950.
 H.B.
 Gundappa Gowda, was appointed as the first Chairman and Sri George Matthan, and Sri H.M.
 Mallikarjunappa, as Members of the Commission in May 1951.
 Starting with Sri H.B.
 Gundappa Gowda, 13 Chairmen and 67 Members have been appointed to the Commission by Government.

 Duties and functions

 The commission perform its duties and functions in accordance with the Article-320 and Government of India act 1935.
 In case, the commission lack recruitment transparency or perform its duties arbitrarily, it is responsible to follow the judicial proceedings in order to determine and enforce legal rights.